Tax-Free Like-Kind Exchanges Of Property (§1031 Exchanges)

 General Asset and Product Classes

-There are 2 other types of properties that qualify for tax-free treatment besides the like-kind classification and that includes exchanges of property that are within either General Asset Classes or Product Classes.
-General Asset Classes consists of 13 groups of depreciable tangible business property including:
+Before 2018, 2 other types of properties qualified for tax-free treatment besides the like-kind classification and that includes exchanges of property that are within either General Asset Classes or Product Classes.
+General Asset Classes consisted of 13 groups of depreciable tangible business property including:

-General Asset Classes are the general classes stipulated by the IRS that are used to determine depreciation periods.
-However, if the exchanged properties are in different General Asset Classes, then they do not qualify for the tax-free exchange even if they happen to be in the same Product Classes.
+General Asset Classes were the general classes stipulated by the IRS used to determine depreciation periods.
+However, if the exchanged properties were in different General Asset Classes, then they did not qualify for the tax-free exchange even if they happened to be in the same Product Classes.

-Product Classes are grouped according to a system developed by the North American Industry Classification System (NAICS) for depreciable tangible personal property.
-Product classes are defined by the 6 digit product codes of the NAICS.
-Products with the same product codes can be exchanged tax-free.
-The classification of the exchanged properties is determined at the time of the exchange.
+Product Classes were grouped according to a system developed by the North American Industry Classification System (NAICS) for depreciable tangible personal property.
+Product classes were defined by the 6-digit product codes of the NAICS.
+Products with the same product codes could be exchanged tax-free.
+The classification of the exchanged properties was determined at the time of the exchange.

-The like-class tests do not apply to intangible personal property, such as patents or copyrights, or to goodwill.
-The IRS deems any exchange of goodwill to be a taxable event.
+The like-class tests did not apply to intangible personal property, such as patents or copyrights, or to goodwill.
+The IRS deemed exchanges of goodwill to be taxable events.

-Although the tax-free exchange rules generally apply to the exchange of single properties, multiple properties can also be exchanged in like groups by placing the assets into their respective classes.
+Although the tax-free exchange rules generally applied to the exchange of single properties, multiple properties could also be exchanged in like groups by placing the assets into their respective classes.